 - The

-operator combines the results from both queries into a single result set, removing duplicates and returning a list of unique names that includes both employees and contractors.
+UNIONoperator combines the results from both queries into a single result set, removing duplicates and returning a list of unique names that includes both employees and contractors.

-with more than two queries as well.
+You can use UNION with more than two queries as well.
 For example:

-SELECT column1
+SELECT column1 FROM table1 UNION

-operator instead.
+The important thing to note is that the UNION operator combines results vertically, and it eliminates duplicates by default.
+If you want to include duplicate rows, you can use the UNION ALL operator instead.
 Additionally, all component SELECT statements must have the same number of columns with compatible data types, or you may encounter errors.

 No comments: